Textualize/textual/docs/guide/CSS.md

     ```{.textual path="docs/examples/guide/css/nesting01.py"}
     ```

-The CSS is quite straight forward; there is a rule for the container, all buttons, and a rule each for the yes and no buttons.
+The CSS is quite straightforward; there is one rule for the container, one for all buttons, and one rule for each of the buttons.
 However it is easy to imagine this stylesheet growing more rules as we add features.

 Nesting allows us to group rule sets which have common selectors.